20reinitzt/protochess/README.md

 to analyze a position type analyze()

 # Elo
-after testing with lichess stockfish, it performs on the same level as stockfish level 4-5 at depth 4, so rough ELO guess would be 1400
+after testing with lichess stockfish, it performs on the same level as stockfish level 4-5 at depth 4, so rough ELO guess would be 1400.
+I've been doing puzzles with it on lichess, and its puzzle rating seems to hover around 1700-1800